binfalse/binfalse.de/_posts/2017-01-24-automatically-update-docker-images.md

 # Installation

+### Manual

 To install the Docker Auto-Update tool, you may clone the [git repository at GitHub](https://github.com/binfalse/docker-auto-update).
+Then,

+1. move the `docker-updater.sh` script to `/etc/cron.daily/docker-updater.sh`
+2. move the `docker-updater` config file to `/etc/default/docker-updater`
+3. update the setup in `/etc/default/docker-updater` -- at least set `ENABLED=1`
-Then move the `docker-updater.sh` script to `/etc/cron.daily/docker-updater.sh` and create a list of Docker Compose config files in `/etc/docker-compose-auto-update.conf` - one path to a `docker-compose.yml` per line.
+4. create a list of Docker Compose config files in `/etc/docker-compose-auto-update.conf` - one path to a `docker-compose.yml` per line.

+### Debian Package

 If you're using a Debian based system you may install the Docker-Tools [through my apt-repository](/software/apt-repo/):